amitray769/amitray769/README.md

 - 🌱 I’m currently learning Android Native (Kotlin)
-- 👯 I'm looking to collaborate on International Companies
+- 👯 Connect with me if you think, We can be a team for something unique.
 - 💬 Ask me about programming
 - 📫 How to reach me: [amitray.me](https://amitray.me/)